Health and Wellness Center (Marshall University): History

 The Health and Wellness Center was proposed in a Board of Governors meeting on November 10, 2004, by the campus Student Government Association.

 On October 12, 2006, Marshall University purchased the Twentieth Street Baptist Church for $1 million with the intent of demolition.
 The church's first service dates back to December 1926 and hosted its last service on March 25.
 On January 24, 2007, the school's board of governors approved a contract to tear down the church in early May; demolition began on May 21.

-Construction on the 123000 sqft recreational center began in July 2007 and was completed and opened to the public on February 5, 2009, at 2pm.he facility features an aquatic center with a 20-person spa, 3 lap lanes, Vortex Pool, and Lesuire area, a three-story climbing wall, a 1/7 mile running/jogging/walking track, courts for racquetball, volleyball and basketball, 4 specialized fitness rooms, and an 80000 sqft, 2 floor fitness area with free weights, Nautilus, and cardiovascular machines.
+Construction on the 123000 sqft recreational center began in July 2007 and was completed and opened to the public on February 5, 2009, at 2pm.
+The facility features an aquatic center with a 20-person spa, 3 lap lanes, vortex pool, and leisure area, a three-story climbing wall, a 1/7 mile running/jogging/walking track, courts for racquetball, volleyball and basketball, 4 specialized fitness rooms, and an 80000 sqft, 2 floor fitness area with free weights, Nautilus, and cardiovascular machines.